By Chris Olds | Beckett Baseball Editor

 The allegations on the Wagner card are not new as they were documented in The Card, a 2008 book written by the Daily News’ Michael O’Keeffe and Teri Thompson.
-In it, Bill Hughes, a member of the PSA team that graded the card, admitting he knew the card had been altered.

 For more on the case, read the Daily News story by clicking here.